TCL 6 series (2018 Roku TV) review: Still the best picture quality for the money, period

 |Remote||Voice (617 only)|

-sets the P series apart from many competitors, and most TV makers reserve the feature for TVs that cost a lot more than the 6 series.
+Full-array local dimming sets the 6 series apart from many competitors, and most TV makers reserve the feature for TVs that cost a lot more than the 6 series.
 TCL calls it Contrast Control Zone technology, but it means the same thing.
-The 6 series has more zones than competing Vizio TVs: 96 zones for the 55-incher and 120 zones for the 65-incher and a whopping 160 on the 75-incher.
+The 6 series has more zones than competing Vizio TVs: 96 zones for the 55-incher, 120 zones for the 65-incher and a whopping 160 on the 75-incher.

 Having more dimming zones doesn't necessarily mean better image quality, but it can help.
 That's because smaller, more numerous zones allow the image to light up (and dim) more precisely, better separating the parts of the image that should be brighter from the parts that should be darker.
 It helps eliminate "blooming," where a bright area can lighten one that should be dark.
 See picture quality for more on how it performs.

 The 6 series has WCG (wide color gamut) capabilities, thanks to NBP Photon technology (Nano Band Phosphor), but according to our measurements it's not as wide as many competing sets.
-Just like 2017's model, the 6 series supports both high dynamic range formats.
-It also touts a "120Hz clear motion index," but .
-The 6 series has 60Hz native panel and can't match the motion performance of true 120Hz TVs.
+Just like 2017's model, the 6 series supports both Dolby Vision and HDR10 high dynamic range formats.

 Around back you'll find a solid selection of inputs.